LovelaceAcademy/nix-templates/README.md

 It depends on the template:

 - hask, pix: 4GB RAM and 5GB HDD
-- hix: 8GB RAM and 10GB HDD
+- iogx: 8GB RAM and 10GB HDD
 - hix-plutus, pix-ctl: 16GB RAM (for HDD) / 12GB RAM (for SSD).
 At least 20GB of available space.

 ### Why it take soo long to build?

 - You can use prebuilt binaries if you accept flake cache settings, to do that you need to be a [trusted-user](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-trusted-users).
-- Haskell.nix (hix) is known for having slow evaluation/build times.
+- Haskell.nix (iogx) is known for having slow evaluation/build times.
 - If you hardware is constrained it will take more time building, using a SSD will potentially speed-up things. **Remember to close everything in the first build to not be OOM killed**.

 ### I am getting `No such file or directory`